 From there, plan your meals and snacks to add up to the correct number of carbs.
 Use food labels to determine how many carbs packaged goods contain.
+Pay attention to the serving size on the label.
 For fresh, whole foods, you can estimate based on the portion size.
 For instance, one half-cup of fresh fruit, one half-cup of beans, or one-quarter of a potato each has about 15 grams of carbs.

 The more accurate your count, the better your blood sugar control.
 Track both your meals and your blood sugar, and over time you’ll improve your ability to estimate how a certain food sways your readings.

 The Glycemic Index